-Banking isn't just for banks -- another type of financial institution that millions of people use every day is called a credit union.
-Credit unions operate similarly to banks, with a few key differences, which might make a credit union the perfect option for you.
+Banking isn't just for banks — another type of financial institution that millions of people use every day is called a credit union.
+Credit unions operate like banks, with a few key differences that might make a credit union your perfect option.

-A credit union is a not-for-profit financial collective, and members of credit unions are also considered part-owners.
-Rather than operating with the goal of making a profit and providing value to shareholders (which are the primary objectives of banks), credit unions make their members the top priority.
+A credit union is a not-for-profit, financial collective; members of credit unions are also considered part owners.
+Rather than operating with the goal of making a profit and providing value to shareholders — which are banks’ primary objectives — credit unions make their members the top priority.

 Every credit union seeks to benefit a particular group of people or organization.
-There are credit unions for teachers, military, residents of specific cities, and many more.
-However, that means in order to become a member of a credit union, you must qualify to join under its field of membership.
+There are credit unions for teachers, military personnel, residents of specific cities and more.
+However, that means that to join a credit union, you must qualify under its field of membership.